Skip to main content

 Identify every performance problem, rewrite the query, and specify the indexes needed.

-Opus 4.7: Identifies all the same issues.
+Claude Opus 4.8: Identifies all the same issues.
 Explanation is the most thorough — includes an estimated cost model discussion and explains the LEFT/INNER JOIN behavior in terms a developer who didn't write the original query would immediately understand.

-Winner: GPT-5 — The partial index recommendation is a concrete win that o3 and Opus miss, and the explanation is sufficiently detailed without being a lecture.
+Winner: GPT-5.5 — The partial index recommendation is a concrete win, and the explanation is sufficiently detailed without being a lecture.

 Agentic Tool-Use Loops (Prompts 7–9)